sameetmehta/freqSeq/README.md

     * Did not map.
     * Mapped multiple times.
     * Were of wrong insert size.
-    * Were not correctly mapped but were of other type.
+    * Were not correctly mapped, or mapped to a non-canonical chromosome, or a part of read maps outside of the chromosome boundary.
     * Reconstruct 10 upstream bases for each R1 alignment, and classify each alignement according to the type, as PuPu, PuPy, PyPu, or PyPy.